microsoft/BotFramework-Composer/docs/concept-memory.md

 ![Ask a question submenu](./media/memory/ask-a-question-menu.png)

-Prompts define the question to pose to the user and are set in the **Prompt** box under the **Bot Asks** tab in property panel on the left.
+Prompts define the question to pose to the user and are set in the **Prompt** box under the **Bot Asks** tab in properties panel on the left.

 ![Prompt Bot Asks](./media/memory/bot-asks.png)